Information for Patients

 Make sure your camera is positioned next to the video on your screen (to help improve line of sight/eye contact).

 - Prepare a private place to have your meeting.

 - Sit at a large comfortable desk or table.
-Table or desk top should be large enough to accommodate your computer or video devise and also be able to write on paper.
+The table or desk top should be large enough to accommodate your computer or video device and also be able to write on paper.

 - Ensure that children/siblings are cared for during the session so you do not need to attend to them.

 - Reduce other distractions in advance (no kids playing within earshot, etc.).